sonic-net/SONiC/doc/audit-log/Audit_Log_HLD.md

 #### 3.2.2.2 Show Commands
 To display contents of audit log, show command is implemented and it is RPC.
 To achieve better performance, audit log is mounted onto mgmt-framework container.
-The command by default displays a brief snapshot of audit log by showing last fifty lines.
+The command by default displays a brief snapshot of audit log by showing last twenty lines.
 The command has an 'all' option to display all of the audit.log and audit.log.1.

 ```